lee-dohm/atom-style-tweaks/CONTRIBUTING.md

 1. Run the `script/translate` script to extract and merge the latest version of the strings
 1. Add your translations to the `.po` files under your new directory
 1. Submit a PR with your changes

+See the [Gettext documentation](https://hexdocs.pm/gettext/Gettext.html) for information about the file format.

 ## Resources